-Internship & Career Guidance
+Internship & Career Search Preparation

 Prior to applying for Internships, Research Experience for Undergraduate (REU), or careers, you will be required to prepare certain forms and documents.
 Regardless of the position, it is strongly advised to have the following prepared and completed prior to your search.
 Having all items prepared will ensure the most options for applying as opportunities arise.

 - Copy of your most recent academic transcript(s)

 *Pro Tip: Always send your documents as PDFs.
 Formatting issues may arise if the receiver does not use the same type of operating system or document reader.
 Using PDF format, ensures that your documents will be viewed exactly as you intend, regardless of the computer or software used.

 1. Personal Statement